jadroman/BookCatalogAspNetWebApi/README.md

   - Go to the folder "BookCatalog.WebAng" using cmder or powershell
   - run "npm install" to install the packages
-    - if "unable to resolve dependency tree" error arise, then run "npm install --force"
+    - <strong>if "unable to resolve dependency tree" error arise, then run "npm install --force"</strong>
   - If you didn't already done, open the database and execute the sql script from the folder "doc => updateDatabase.sql"
   - run "ng serve -o" to run the Angular app
-    - if "...digital envelope routines::unsupported" error arise, then run "set NODE_OPTIONS=--openssl-legacy-provider"
+    - <strong>if "...digital envelope routines::unsupported" error arise, then run "set NODE_OPTIONS=--openssl-legacy-provider"</strong>
   - Username and password for the app should be in my cover letter or proposal